jvlewis/aoc/README.md

 Each of your joltage adapters is rated for a specific **output joltage** (your puzzle input).
 Any given adapter can take an input 1, 2, or 3 jolts **lower** than its rating and still produce its rated output joltage.

-In addition, your device has a built*in joltage adapter rated for **3 jolts higher** than the highest*rated adapter in your bag.
+In addition, your device has a built-in joltage adapter rated for **3 jolts higher** than the highest-rated adapter in your bag.
-(If your adapter list were 3, 9, and 6, your device's built\*in adapter would be rated for 12 jolts.)
+(If your adapter list were 3, 9, and 6, your device's built-in adapter would be rated for 12 jolts.)

 Treat the charging outlet near your seat as having an effective joltage rating of 0.